 This salsa is not only the perfect accompaniment to crisp tortilla chips, but it also makes an amazing sauce for chilaquiles, enchiladas, tacos, or burritos.
 You’ve got to try my salsa verde chicken pasta, it’s a one-pot wonder everyone is sure to gobble up!

 With all the delicious ways we like to use this salsa at home, am I glad it’s so easy to make.
 It’s just a matter of simmering the tomatillos and jalapeno peppers in water until softened and then pulsing them a few times in a blender or food processor with the rest of the ingredients to desired consistency.

-- If you want a deep, smoky flavor, roast the tomatillos, peppers, onion, and garlic in the oven instead.
-Just generously coat with olive oil and roast at 400 F for about 15 to 20 minutes or until blistered.
+- For a deep, smoky flavor, roast the tomatillos, peppers, onion, and garlic in the oven instead.
+Generously coat with olive oil and roast at 400 F for about 15 to 20 minutes or until blistered.
 You can also roast them in a cast iron skillet or heavy bottomed pan on the stove until softened and nicely charred.